 Whenever a student is identified as violent or dangerous per E.C.
-49079, the principal will inform the classroom teacher.
+49079 the teacher will be informed by the principal.

 The teacher shall keep this information in confidence and must not further disseminate it.
-However, if the teacher believes that the student is improperly placed or is an immediate danger, these opinions and related observations should be shared with the principal immediately.
+However, if the teacher believes that the student is improperly placed (or is an immediate danger) these opinions (and related observations) should be shared with the principal immediately.

-The District Office also has a responsibility to ensure that all appropriate actions are taken to identify, notify, and support necessary interventions concerning violent or dangerous pupils.
+The district office also has a responsibility to ensure that all appropriate actions are taken to identify, notify and support necessary interventions with regard to violent or dangerous pupils.